 WHAT TO LOOK OUT FOR

 There are lots of wonderful leather products to choose from but many fakes dominate the market, as well as low-quality leather.
 Sometimes this isn’t always visible to the naked eye but from the look and feel you can usually identify the premium aspect of the leather you’re handling.
 Full-grain leather is the highest quality – it will feel heavy, and look thick.
 There should also be burnish around the edge to seal the product, and thick stitching with no loose threads.
 Any details like the buckles and zips should also feel sturdy as a sign of the quality.
 It’s important to speak to a specialist if you’re not sure – a reputable company will have someone who can answer all of your questions and provide full background on the piece.
-You can read more about the factors to consider when purchasing handmade leather goods here.
+You can also read our guide about the factors to consider when purchasing handmade leather goods.

-All Billy Tannery products are made using full-grain leather and individually hand-finished, which you’ll see from the intricate details in each piece.
+All Billy Tannery leather products are made using full-grain leather and individually hand-finished, which you’ll see from the intricate details in each piece.
 We also work with carefully selected local leather experts, and pride ourselves on being true specialists in the field of leather making.